 If you see the signs of an overdose from an opioid, like fentanyl, it is important to know how to respond and help the person because quick action is very important.
 Some signs of a drug overdose include blue lips, blue fingertips, not responding to attempts to wake him or her up, slow breathing or no breathing at all, and slow or stopped heartbeat.

 If you or someone you know struggles with drug abuse and addiction, Sandstone Care can help.
-We have a comprehensive detox program located in Colorado Springs, Colorado.
+We have comprehensive detox programs located in Colorado Springs, Colorado and Fairfax County, Virginia.
 Our program is different than other detox programs.
 It is Medically Assisted Detox conducted by a highly credentialed team of doctors, nurses, and licensed therapists.
-Our detox program offers private rooms and 24/7 medically supervised care.
+Our detox program offers comfortable rooms and 24/7 medically supervised care.
 The inpatient program offers continued stabilization and support with comprehensive assessments that address you as a whole person, just not your addiction.
 This helps to get a clearer picture of what’s going on and how best to support your recovery journey.